New Silk Roads - Ştefan Rusu - Knots, Stones, and Passes

 Jayma Bazaar, Osh, Kyrgyzstan, 2019.
 Image: Ștefan Rusu. © Insular Modernities.

-Jayma Bazaar stretches for a kilometer along the western bank of the Ak-Bura River and is considered one of the most colorful and largest bazaars in terms of trade in Central Asia.
-It has existed in the same place for more than 2,000 years, since when one of the branches of the ancient Silk Road passed through Osh.
+Jayma Bazaar stretches for a kilometer along the western bank of the Ak-Bura River and is considered one of the most colorful and largest bazaars (in terms of goods traded) in Central Asia.
+It has existed in the same place for more than 2,000 years, since one of the branches of the ancient Silk Road passed through Osh.
 The bazaar today is a container-filled market from the 1990s.
 Many wholesale and retail stores sell the same things.
-One can find everything here: food, clothing, household goods, textiles, souvenirs, and even animal stock.
+One can find everything here: food, clothing, household goods, textiles, souvenirs, and even livestock.
 Most products come from China, but everything is cheap and there is lots of choice.

 The Masjidi Jami Mosque and the square next to Panjshanbe Bozor, Khujand, Tajikistan, 2013.
 Image: Ștefan Rusu. © Insular Modernities.

 Khujand is one of the oldest cities in Central Asia.
 The Masjidi Jami Cathedral Mosque was built at the beginning of the sixteenth century as part of the ancient complex of the Sheikh Muslihiddin Mausoleum.
-On the square in front of the mosque are buildings and tents of the central market.
+On the square in front of the mosque are the buildings and tents of the central market.
 Mountains cover 93% of Tajikistan’s surface.
-To get to Khujand, one has to use the darkness and smog of the Anzob Tunnel, which takes about twenty minutes to pass through.
-The shortest road from Central Uzbekistan to the Ferghana Valley passes through Khujand, and from there to Kyrgyzstan.
-As part of the Belt and Road Initiative, there are plans to develop a China–Kyrgyzstan–Uzbekistan railway project that will connect currently fragmented railway sections in the north and south of Kyrgyzstan and form an independent domestic railway network.
-It would shorten the route from East Asia to the countries of the Middle East and Eastern Europe by more than 800 kilometers and reduce transportation time by five to six days.
+To get to Khujand, one has to traverse the darkness and smog of the Anzob Tunnel, which takes about twenty minutes to pass through.
+The shortest road from Central Uzbekistan to the Ferghana Valley passes through Khujand, and from there continues on to Kyrgyzstan.
+As part of the Belt and Road Initiative, there are plans to develop a China–Kyrgyzstan–Uzbekistan railway project that will connect the currently-fragmented railway sections in the north and south of Kyrgyzstan and form an independent domestic railway network.
+It would shorten the route from East Asia to the Middle East and Eastern Europe by more than 800 kilometers, and reduce transportation time by five to six days.

 Teahouse “Rohat” (K. Terletsky, 1958), Dushanbe, Tajikistan, 2018.
 Image: Ștefan Rusu. © Insular Modernities.

-The new master plan of the Tajikistan capital, developed by the Russian Institute of Urban Planning and Investment Development (OJSC) Giprogor, was approved by the government in 2013.
+The new masterplan for the Tajik capital, developed by the Russian Institute of Urban Planning and Investment Development, Giprogor, was approved by the government in 2013.
 According to the plan, eighty percent of the old buildings in the city, including dozens of Soviet-era buildings in the center, are set to be demolished.
 Teahouse “Rohat,” located on Rudaki Avenue—the main street of Dushanbe—was among them.
-On top of the demolished buildings, the Tajik government is planning to build a parliamentary complex.
+On top of the demolition, the Tajik government is planning to build a parliamentary complex.
 Money for its construction was received from the Chinese government.

 Memorial to the builders of the Nurek Dam, Nurek, Tajikistan, 2013.
 Image: Ștefan Rusu. © Insular Modernities.

-Nurek is among most visited places in Tajikistan because of the Nurek Dam.
-Soon after the beginning of the hydroelectric power station’s construction on the Vakhsh river, the village of Nurek disappeared.
+Nurek is among the most visited places in Tajikistan because of the Nurek Dam.
+Soon after the beginning of the hydroelectric power station’s construction on the Vakhsh River, the village of Nurek disappeared.
 A new city was built instead, where builders and hydroelectric workers from more than forty nationalities settled.
-The memorial to the builders of the Nurek dam, featuring the coats of arms of fifteen Soviet republics, was erected in 1972.
+The memorial to the builders of the Nurek Dam features the coats of arms of fifteen Soviet Republics, and was erected in 1972.
 Nurek was known during USSR as the “city of power engineers.”
 Today it has more than fifty-thousand inhabitants and a high unemployment rate.

 “Kokhi Vahdat” (E. Erzovsky et al, 1974) in the process of rehabilitation, Dushanbe, Tajikistan, 2013.
 Image: Ștefan Rusu. © Insular Modernities.

-Rohat Teahouse and Kokhi Vahdat were among fifteen buildings to be declared as national monuments and saved from the master plan’s scope of demolition.
+Rohat Teahouse and Kokhi Vahdat were among fifteen buildings in the masterplan site to be declared national monuments and saved from demolition.
 Soon after, the rehabilitation of Kokhi Vahdat begun.
 The project involved a new façade and a terrible landscape design.
 Kokhi Vahdat is the Central Committee of the Communist Party of Tajikistan’s former House of Political Education.
 It was designed by a group of young architects led by Eduard Erzovsky in 1974.
-There are claims that the China will pay for the rehabilitation project, but there is also a memorandum of understanding signed between Russia and Tajikistan to collaborate on the preservation of cultural heritage between 2021–2025.
+There are claims that China will pay for the rehabilitation project; there is a memorandum of understanding between Russia and Tajikistan to collaborate on the preservation of cultural heritage between 2021–2025.

 Pamir Highway, Gorno-Badakhshan Autonomous Region, Tajikistan, 2018.
 Image: Ștefan Rusu. © Insular Modernities.